caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 ### D) Create Slurm Script

-The following is the contents of slurm file for running structure_threader:
+The following are the contents of slurm file for running structure_threader:

 ```
 #!/bin/bash